12 of 12: A Day in June 2026

 It’s June 12, and I’m documenting the 12th of the month with 12 photos.
 Thank you to Caro from Draußen nur Kännchen for keeping the tradition alive. 😊

-I’m attending the Asian Pacific Conference (ASPAC) of Junior Chamber International (JCI) in Niigata, Japan.
-It’s my first ASPAC.
+I’m currently attending the Asian Pacific Conference (ASPAC) of my favorite association Junior Chamber International (JCI) in Niigata, Japan.
+It’s my first time to attend an ASPAC.
 I look forward to learn about new things and to talk to people from all around the world.

-1/12: I wake up at 7:00 and wonder if I should rush to join the first training session at 9:00.
+1/12: I wake up at 7:00 in my hotel room and wonder if I should rush to join the first training session at 9:00.
 Since I feel tired, I decide to take it easy, take a shower and inform myself about what to do in the city.

-2/12: From my hotel window, I can see the shuttle bus to Toki Messe, the conference’s venue.
-I decide to walk.
+2/12: From my window, I can see the shuttle bus to Toki Messe, the conference’s venue.
+I decide to take a pleasant 30-minute walk to the venue.

-3/12: I attend “Leading a Generational Team” training.
-JCI trainings are just the best opportunity to meet people! 😊 This is our role play team from Indonesia, Germany, Hong Kong, and Hawaii.
+3/12: The conference and the city offer a great variety of activities.
+I choose to attend the “Leading a Generational Team” training.
+JCI trainings are just the best opportunity to engage with people! 😊 I’m curious if cultural differences exist on this topic.
+Apparently not. 😅 This is our role play team (from left to right): Nino from Indonesia, me from Germany, David from Hong Kong, and Brosnan from Hawaii.
+(Photo by Nino)

-4/12: I rush to the lunch venue and choose the food stall with the shortest queue.
-On my way out, I take along a cup of edamame with me, forgetting I need to carry the garbage with me, because there are no public garbage cans in Japan. 😅
+4/12: After the training, I rush to the lunch venue and choose the food stall with the shortest line.
+I exchange my vouchers for an onigiri (rice ball) lunch to go.
+On my way out, I grab a cup of edamame, forgetting that I need to carry the trash with me because there are no public trash cans in Japan. 😅

-5/12: It’s a 30-minutes walk through residential area from the conference venue to the sake brewery where I booked a guided tour.
+5/12: It’s a 30-minute walk through residential area from the conference venue to the Imayotsukasa Sake Brewery where I booked a guided tour.
 It’s not too hot.
-However, I would still appreciate some shade.
+However, I would still appreciate some shade!

-6/12: The only English brewery tour of the day is conducted by a German guide.
-After the tour, I treat myself with a break and ice cream made of a byproduct of the sake production. 😋
+6/12: The only English-language brewery tour of the day is conducted by an excellent German guide.
+I love that every byproduct of sake production can be used!
+After the tour, I treat myself to a break and some ice cream (made of a byproduct) at the brewery’s shop. 😋

-7/12: I walk to my hotel, where I finally eat my onigiri (rice ball) lunch and have a very soft and tasty chestnut mochi as dessert.
-I postpone going back to the conference and have a short nap instead. 😅
+7/12: I walk to my hotel, where I finally eat my onigiri lunch and have a very soft and tasty chestnut mochi as dessert.
+I postpone going back to the conference and have a short nap instead, while listening to Jane von Klee’s SEO webinar.👂💤

 8/12: Back at the conference, I attend the JCI Senate Opening Ceremony.
-I appreciate the big “old-eye” font size used for the talk translation.
+JCI Senators are honorary JCI members, that are over 40 years old, I therefore appreciate the large “old-eye” font size used for the talk’s translation.

 9/12: At some point I need to go to the toilet.
-These are abundant, free, high tech, and spotless in Japan.
+In Japan, these are always abundant, free, high tech, and spotless.

 10/12: I stroll through the Malaysian, Bangladeshi, Singaporean, Hong Kong, Taiwanese, Mongolian, and Korean “Nights”.
 The parties are often packed, loud, and full of fun games, such as this arm-wrestling.
 After unsuccessfully trying to find something to eat, I decide to head downtown.
 My request for dinner companions on WhatsApp goes unanswered.